EliteSoba/AoSRando/README.md

  *  Also corrects Chronomage's send destination to be the room right before the Chronomage room in logic.
 Kinda works okay.
  *  Removes all weird/breakable walls when randomizing entrances.
  *  Shuffles enemy item drops/souls.
+ *  Randomizes Hammer's shop offerings.
+For now doesn't guarantee healing or breakable wall progression.

 ## Up Next
- *  Randomization of Shop items
+ *  ~~Randomization of Shop items~~
  *  ~~Randomization of Enemy Souls~~
  *  ~~Randomization of Enemy item drops~~
  *  ~~Correction of Chronomage's teleport destination to the room right before the Chronomage room in logic~~